S-GRPO: Unified Post-Training for Large Vision-Language Models: Experiments

 \subsection{Parameter Study}

-\textbf{Impact of the Control Threshold ($\delta$).} The hyperparameter $\delta$ regulates the strictness of the Conditional Ground-Truth Injection (CGI) mechanism.
-As shown in \autoref{tab: delta}, increasing $\delta$ inherently raises the difficulty of achieving autonomous rewards, thereby triggering the ground-truth injection more frequently.
-This aggressive bootstrapping forces the model to exploit the provided trajectories, which substantially accelerates the acquisition of domain-specific knowledge (e.g., CIDEr improves dramatically from 0.2417 at $\delta=0$ to 1.0170 at $\delta=1$).
-However, this mechanism introduces a clear trade-off.
-An overly stringent threshold (e.g., $\delta=1$) induces a persistent "teacher-forcing" effect that suppresses the model's autonomous exploratory capacity.
-Consequently, this over-reliance exerts a severe negative impact on the preservation of pre-trained general capabilities, as evidenced by the sharp degradation in MME (dropping to 2225.65) and IFEval-I (dropping to 0.6888).
-Our empirical results demonstrate that setting $\delta=0.9$ achieves the optimal Pareto balance: it yields near-peak domain-specific performance (1.0106 CIDEr) while robustly preserving the model's structural integrity and general instruction-following abilities.
+\textbf{Impact of the Control Threshold ($\delta$).} The hyperparameter $\delta$ regulates CGI's strictness.
+As shown in Tab. \ref{tab: delta}, increasing $\delta$ triggers ground-truth injection more frequently, substantially accelerating domain-specific learning (CIDEr improves from 0.2417 at $\delta=0$ to 1.0170 at $\delta=1$); however, an overly stringent threshold (e.g., $\delta=1$) induces a persistent teacher-forcing effect that degrades general capabilities (MME drops to 2225.65, IFEval-I to 0.6888).
+Setting $\delta=0.9$ achieves the optimal Pareto balance.